rancher/charts/README.md

 We are still looking for a better way to mitigate this kind of risk.

-- For Rancher version annotations, why we don't we need to add the lower bound all the time?
+- For Rancher version annotations, why don't we need to add the lower bound all the time?

 Each Rancher minor version has its dedicated chart release branch (e.g. `release-v2.5`, `release-v2.6`, etc.), so a chart designed for Rancher `2.6.x` will never be available or show up in Rancher `2.5.x`; therefore, we do not need to worry about setting a lower bound of `> 2.5.99-0` on all charts.